kodervine/kodervine.hashnode.dev/cllfj2fh3000k09l0ag3q3h66.md

 ## **Discovery of HTML and CSS and learning more about programming**

-I officially started learning programming by taking a Harvard cs50 course on YouTube taught by David Halan in December 2021.
-Then I also learned from other channels like freecodecamp, and Brad Traversy.
+I officially started learning programming by watching a computer science introductory video by freecodecamp and taking a Harvard cs50 course on YouTube taught by David Halan in December 2021.
+Then I also learned from other channels like Colt Steele, and Brad Traversy.

 As I learned more about HTML and CSS, I found myself more intrigued by programming as a whole.
 And since then, I've started learning other languages, starting with JavaScript and related libraries like react.